 Financial institutions must file a suspicious activity report (SAR) when there is suspicious activity on a bank account.
 The requirement of reporting activity to the US Treasury began in 1992.
 Bank employees raise alerts for potential money laundering, terrorism funding, criminal activity, and political corruption.

-Suppose a bank account displays large cash transactions that are out of the ordinary.
+Suppose a banking account displays large cash transactions that are out of the ordinary.
 In that case, the financial institution will file a currency transaction report (CRT).
 A CRT can result in a SAR filing if the anti-money laundering staff flag suspicious activity.

 Any money you deposit into a frozen account will become frozen and inaccessible.
 If you receive income through direct deposits, you need to stop those automatic payments, so you have access to your employment wages.